European heatwave Cerberus brings searing temperatures as Italy could hit 48C

 He told the BBC: “This is all a stark reminder of what we've known for a long time, and we will see ever more extremes until we stop building up more greenhouse gases in the atmosphere."

-It comes after the World Meteorological Organisation (WMO) said the beginning of this month was the hottest week on record for the planet.
-It said in a statement: “The world just had the hottest week on record, according to preliminary data.”

-Last summer's heatwaves may have contributed to 60,000 deaths in Europe, according to a study by the Barcelona Institute for Global Health.
+Last summer's heatwaves may have contributed to over 61,000 deaths in Europe, according to a study by the Barcelona Institute for Global Health.

 Join our commenting forum